NREL/HPC/docs/Documentation/Slurm/job_arrays.md

 ...

 # SBATCH --array=1-43:2  # Submits a job array with index values between 1 and 43 with a step size of 2
+...

+# SBATCH --array=1-25%5  # Submits a job array with index values between 1 and 25 and limits the number of simultaneously running tasks to 5
 ```

+!!! note "Submitting Job Arrays on Kestrel"
+    To ensure that your job array is running optimally, it is recommended that job arrays are submitted on the shared partition using `--partition=shared`.
+See more about shared partitions on Kestrel [here](/Documentation/Systems/Kestrel/running/#shared-node-partition).

+## Environment Variables

+## Job Control